era86/era86.github.io/_drafts/2020-02-27-quickstart-docker-compose-rails-app.markdown

 ### Allow current user to run Docker commands

-The `docker` command can only be run by `root`.
+On Ubuntu, the `docker` command can only be run by `root`.
 To avoid having to type `sudo docker` all the time, add the current user to the `docker` group:

 {% highlight bash %}
 sudo usermod -aG docker ${USER}
 {% endhighlight %}

-After logging out and logging back in, `docker` should work without `sudo`.

 ### Install Docker Compose